rust-lang/rust.vim/README.md

 ### Source browsing with [Tagbar][tgbr]

-The installation of Tagbar along with [Universal Ctags](uctags) is recommended for a good Tagbar experience.
+The installation of Tagbar along with [Universal Ctags][uctags] is recommended for a good Tagbar experience.
 For other kinds of setups, `rust.vim` tries to configure Tagbar to some degree.